Home Assistant

 • Helpers can take their data from everywhere including Home Assistant User Interface.
 So helpers do not need hardware.
 Helpers can count

-• Dashboards can be created holding Cards and the cards hold Entities
+• Dashboards can be created holding Cards and the cards hold Entities.
+There is also the Grid Card that holds other Cards and allows therefore to group Cards.

 • Scripts are as automations but do not have triggers.
 Scripts have therefore be used in automations.